 One of the UK's most popular marathons, boasting a new and beautiful seaside course with superb local support, making it a truly sensational running experience.
 Charity places now available for 2024.

-Fast, flat and beautifully scenic with Edinburgh Castle as the backdrop, this marathon route takes you along the coastline and sells out every year so go for it and enter now!
+Fast, flat and beautifully scenic with Edinburgh Castle as the backdrop, this marathon route takes you along the coastline and sells out every year so go for it and enter!

-Thousands of runners (and walkers) of all abilities will take to the flat, traffic-free course past the city's historic sites to a cracking Yorkshire atmosphere!
-Charity places available for 2023.
+Thousands of runners (and walkers) of all abilities will tackle the flat, traffic-free course past the city's historic sites to a cracking Yorkshire atmosphere!
+Relay team challenge available too.